Italian colonization of Libya: Italian Libya (1934–1943)

 In March 1937 Mussolini made a state visit to Libya, where he opened a new military highway running the entire length of the colony (the Via Balbia).
 For propaganda reasons he had himself declared Protector of Islam and was presented with a symbolic sword.
 Mussolini's publicized encouragement of the Arab nationalist movement suited his wider policies of confronting Britain and France.
 He also sought to fully colonize Libya, introducing 30,000 more Italian colonists, which brought their numbers to more than 100,000.
 These colonists were shipped primarily to Sahel al-Jefara in Tripolitania and the Jebel Akhdar in Cyrenaica, and given land from which the indigenous inhabitants had been partially removed during the colonial war in the 1920s.
 At the time of the 1939 census, the Italian population in Libya numbered 108,419 (12.37% of the total population), concentrated on the coast around the city of Tripoli (37% of the city's population) and Benghazi (31%).
 The 22,000 Libyan Jews were allowed to integrate in the society of the "Fourth Shore", but after summer 1941, with the arrival of the German Afrika Korps, they began to be moved to internment camps under Nazi SS control.

-On January 9, 1939, the colony was incorporated into metropolitan Italy and thereafter considered by Italy to be an integral part of their state.
+On 9 January 1939, the coastal regions of the colony were incorporated into metropolitan Italy and thereafter considered by Italy to be an integral part of their state.
 By 1939, the Italians had built 400 km of new railroads and 4,000 km of new roads.
 During World War II a new road was still being built, the Via della Vittoria, and a new Tripoli-Benghazi railway.
 On 13 September 1940, Mussolini's highway was used for the invasion of Egypt by Italian forces stationed in Libya.

 In 1939, laws were passed that allowed Muslims to be permitted to join the National Fascist Party and in particular the Muslim Association of the Lictor (Associazione Musulmana del Littorio).
 These reforms allowed the creation of Libyan military units within the Italian army (with 30,000 native Muslim soldiers).
 Two divisions of Libyan colonial troops were created (1st Libyan Division, 2nd Libyan Division), and in the summer of 1940 both participated in the Italian offensive against the British army in Egypt).
 A battalion of Libyan paratroopers was even raised shortly before World War II, the first force of this kind to be created in all of Africa.
 Other Libyan troops had been fighting for the Kingdom of Italy since the 1920s: the Savari (cavalry regiments) and the Spahi (mounted police).

 Mussolini sought to assimilate the Arabs of Libya (whom he called "Muslim Italians") and so in 1939 ten villages were created for Arabs and Berbers: